opiopan/fsmapper/docs/docs/intro.md

   Particularly when using a touchscreen monitor, intuitive actions like tapping or flicking can be used to manipulate switches and knobs displayed on the screen.
   By configuring popped-out windows, such as the PFD, as elements of the virtual instrument panel, you can effectively build a glass cockpit.<br/>
   fsmapper excels in handling pop-out windows, allowing you to hide title bars and window frames to seamlessly integrate them as part of the instrument panel.
-  It also provides a workaround for the well-known issue where pop-out windows in MSFS2020 cannot be touch-operated.
+  It also provides a workaround for the well-known issue where pop-out windows in MSFS2020 or MSFS2024 cannot be touch-operated.

 If you watch the following video, you'll get a better understanding of what can be achieved with fsmapper as described above.